Architecture

 The NAV mechanic

-The price oracle (pip) is updated off‑chain on a regular cadence.
-Because mint and
+The price oracle (pip) is updated off-chain on a regular cadence (currently weekly).

 As the poked price rises, each wstGBP redeems for more tGBP.
 Balances never change; the price does.
-There is no rebasing and no in‑contract yield distribution — accrual is entirely a function of the oracle price curve.
+There is no rebasing and no in-contract yield distribution: accrual is entirely a function of the oracle price curve.
+The oracle surface itself, including a Chainlink-compatible feed for lending markets, is documented in Oracles.

 Mint & redeem at a glance